jajd-1/american-put-options/README.md

 at all times $t \leq T$.
 Indeed, if this weren't the case then there would be an arbitrage opportunity: one could buy the asset at price $S$, purchase the put option at price $V$ and immediately exercise it to sell the asset at price $K$, resulting in a profit of $K - S - V > 0$.

 Therefore, the price of an American put option is characterised by the constraint $V(S,t) \geq (K-S)^+$ together with the condition that the Black-Scholes equation is satisfied in the region where $V(S,t) > (K-S)^+$, which we refer to as the *continuation region*.
-In the *exercise region* where $V(S,t) = (K-S)^+$, it is optimal for the holder to exercise the option.
+In the *exercise region*, where $V(S,t) = (K-S)^+$, it is optimal for the holder to exercise the option.
 The interface between these two regions is the so-called free boundary, which determines for each time $t$ the threshold asset price below which exercise is optimal and above which the Black-Scholes equation governs the option price.

 We can picture the free boundary as a curve $\{(S,t): S\in[0,\infty), t\in[0,T]\}\subset\mathbb{R}^2$, although stricty speaking this requires one to prove something about the structure and regularity of free boundaries for Lipschitz obstacles.
-We put aside the analytic aspects of this free boundary problem for now, and consider instead numerical approaches to the problem.
+We put aside this analytic aspect of the free boundary problem for now, and consider instead numerical approaches to the problem.

 ## Numerical analysis